TBrickey/Project_One/README.md

 The team plans to examine the boston housing data set, conduct exploratory data analysis, and create and train a regression model that can predict the value of a house.
 As aspiring future homeowners, we are interested in learning what to look for when purchasing a house, and what variables we should consider important.
 This project hopes to use the housing data to answer the following questions and find insight into home values and their drivers.

 ### Questions to answer
-- What features impact housing prices most?
+- What features impact home values most?
 - How is the house price data distributed?
-- Does there appear to be any underlying bias in the data?
+- Does the Data or Model reveal any bias or ethical concerns?

 ### Data Source